noaa-pifsc/Centralized-Cruise-Database/docs/packages/CDVM/CDVM Documentation.md

 ## Business Rules:
 -   The [DVM](https://gitlab.pifsc.gov/centralized-data-tools/data-validation-module) implements its own [business rules](https://gitlab.pifsc.gov/centralized-data-tools/data-validation-module/-/blob/master/docs/DVM%20-%20Business%20Rule%20Documentation.MD)
     -   The [DVM processing errors](https://gitlab.pifsc.gov/centralized-data-tools/data-validation-module/-/blob/master/docs/DVM%20-%20Business%20Rules.xlsx) have a "Scope" value of "DVM Processing Errors"
--   The CDVM implements additional [business rules](../../Centralized%20Cruise%20Database%20-%20Business%20Rule%20Documentation.md)
+-   The CDVM implements additional [business rules](../../Centralized%20Cruise%20Database%20-%20Business%20Rule%20Documentation.md) that have a "Scope" value of "CCD Custom DVM"
-    -   The [CDVM processing errors](../../Centralized%20Cruise%20Database%20-%20Business%20Rule%20List.xlsx) have a "Scope" value of "CCD Custom DVM Errors"
+    -   The CDVM processing errors [business rules](../../Centralized%20Cruise%20Database%20-%20Business%20Rule%20List.xlsx) have a "Scope" value of "CCD Custom DVM Errors"
-    -   The CDVM will automatically evaluate all of the QC errors listed in the [Business Rule List](../../Centralized%20Cruise%20Database%20-%20Business%20Rule%20List.xlsx) with a "Scope" value of "Data QC"
+    -   When the CDVM is used to validate a Cruise it will automatically evaluate all of the QC errors listed in the [Business Rule List](../../Centralized%20Cruise%20Database%20-%20Business%20Rule%20List.xlsx) with a "Scope" value of "Data QC"

 ## DVM QC Validation Criteria:
 -   Technical documentation for the DVM can be found in the [DVM repository](https://gitlab.pifsc.gov/centralized-data-tools/data-validation-module) in the [DVM Documentation](https://gitlab.pifsc.gov/centralized-data-tools/data-validation-module/-/blob/master/docs/Data%20Validation%20Module%20Documentation.MD) and instructions for how to define the QC criteria can be found in the [DVM SOP](https://gitlab.pifsc.gov/centralized-data-tools/data-validation-module/-/blob/master/docs/How%20to%20Define%20Criteria%20in%20Data%20Validation%20Module.MD).